wombleton/gitlaw-nz/acts/F/Families Commission Act 2003.md

 ##### 13 Mechanisms for obtaining views of specified groups

-*   (1) In the exercise and performance of its powers and functions, the Commission must maintain mechanisms (for example, by appointing advisory committees or forming consultation forums) to ensure that there are at all times readily accessible to it the views---
+*   (1) In the exercise and performance of its advocacy function and associated powers, the Commission must maintain mechanisms (for example, by appointing advisory committees or forming consultation forums) to ensure that there are at all times readily accessible to it the views---

     *   (a) of Māori as tangata whenua: